ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 The `Authorize` statement has optional parameters for policy, roles and activeAuthenticationSchemes.

-The `Authorize` statement can also be added in the configure statement which can be used to apply `Authorize` to multiple actions at once.
+The `Authorize` statement can also be added in the `Config` parameter which can be used to apply `Authorize` to multiple actions at once.

 ### AllowAnonymous